Find out why teachers and school leaders love PlanBee

 Teachers: If you're looking a lesson on Mayan writing and number systems, check our Mayan Writing lesson.

-Teachers: If you're looking for more in-depth resources to teach the Maya to your class, check out our KS2 cross-curricular Maya Topic with lesson plans, slideshows and printable resources.
+Teachers: If you're looking for more resources to teach the Maya to your class, check out our collection of Maya downloadable PDFs, including an in-depth KS2 cross-curricular Maya Topic with lesson plans, slideshows and printable resources.

 Would have given 5 stars except for Americanised spelling of ‘sombre’ in the wordsearch.